Overview for Queer and Transgender Studies Immersion

 The plan code for Queer and Transgender Studies Immersion is QTST-IM.

-Curriculum for Queer and Transgender Studies Immersion
+Curriculum for 2023-2024 for Queer and Transgender Studies Immersion

 This introductory course examines a broad range of gay, lesbian, bisexual, transgender, and queer issues within the historical, psychological, racial, theological, cultural, and legal contexts in which we live.
 Students will learn the historical and theoretical foundations of LGBTQ+ studies as well as the contemporary implications for family, work, religion, and law for LGBTQ+ people and the mainstream society.
 Students will have the opportunity to compare the regulation of sexual orientation across different gender, racial, and socioeconomic communities.
 Lecture 3 (Fall).